If your question is not answered below, please use the contact form at the bottom of this page and we’ll answer your question via email.

 Mission Trip Information

-Going on a trip can range anywhere from free to several thousand dollars.
-We try to keep costs at a minimum and secure as much funding as possible, however air travel, logistics, pharmaceuticals, and clinic supplies can be expensive.
-When we post trip opportunities, we will also include information regarding the cost (if applicable).
+varies on multiple factors, such as time of year, cost of travel and lodging accommodations, cost of translators, etc. We try to secure as much funding as possible, however air travel, logistics, pharmaceuticals, and clinic supplies can be expensive.
+When we post trip details, we will also include information regarding the cost.

-The cost of each trip includes lodging, travel, and food throughout the mission trip in addition to medical equipment, pharmaceuticals, teaching aids and other supplies used and/or donated to the community.
-This includes three meals a day, clean or bottled water, in-country travel and lodging.
+The cost of each trip includes lodging, private transportation, and food throughout the mission trip, in addition to medical equipment, pharmaceuticals, teaching aids and other supplies used and/or donated to the community.
 This does NOT include travel to and from the host country, alcoholic beverages or additional souvenirs.
-Many volunteers choose to extend their stays and have specific needs for international travel.
-GHR has a travel agent that is able to work with you to help plan your adventure and customize your travel plans to best fit your needs.

 Q: How long does a trip last?

-The safety and security of our volunteers is the #1 priority of every GHR trip.
-Each location presents different challenges; some require armed escorts while other locations may only require translators.
+The safety and security of volunteers is the #1 priority of every GHR trip.
+Each location presents different challenges and GHR consults with private security companies as well as the US State Department to assess and prepare for security risks.
+We use private transportation and local security personnel on every trip.
 Rest assured that your safety is always at the heart of every decision we make in the field.
-Every team member is registered with the Department of State, and GHR monitors and is in contact with the foreign embassies and consulates as appropriate.
+Every team member is registered with the US State Department, and GHR monitors and is in contact with foreign embassies and consulates as appropriate.
+To this date, GHR has never experienced a known risk to security, but we are prepared to address security risks should one occur.

 Q: Who makes travel arrangements?

 Global Health Reach makes all in-country bookings, but we do not make travel arrangements to and from the host country.
-For these services, GHR works with a travel agent that is able to make and manage your travel itinerary for you.
-This gives GHR the greatest flexibility to assist our volunteers when flights are delayed or cancelled.
-It also ensures that flights are not mistakenly booked with incorrect dates/times.
-Of course you are always welcome to use your own travel agent for your international arrangements if you prefer.
+If you need assistance making travel arrangements from the US to the host country, GHR works with a travel agent that is able to make and manage your travel itinerary for you, for an additional fee.
+Of course you are more than welcome to use your own travel agent for your international arrangements if you prefer.

-Q: How do I get more specific information on my trip?
+Q: How do I get more specific information about my trip?

-For the safety of our volunteers, we do not post specifics on the internet.
+For the safety of our volunteers, we do not post specific locations and travel itineraries on the internet.
 The country and dates are listed so that you can assess your availability and interest.
-Once you apply for a trip and complete payment for your application fee, GHR will process your application (verify credentials, references, etc.).
-It is important to note that GHR reserves the right to run a background check on any applicant.
+Once you apply for a trip and complete payment for your application fee, GHR will process your application (verify credentials, background check etc.).
+It is important to note that GHR runs a background check on all applicants and reserves the right to approve or deny any applicant based on this information.
 Once your application is approved, we will provide trip specifics and all the information you need to succeed in the field!

 Most likely!
 However, we do not make recommendations to our volunteers.
 Please consult your health care provider and the CDC website for guidance on immunizations.

-Simply complete the on-line application and we will contact you with more information.
+Simply complete the on-line application HERE and we will contact you with more information.

 Have other questions?
 Please use the contact form below.